-The Mill is Greater Manchester’s new quality newspaper - delivered by email
+The Mill is Greater Manchester’s quality newspaper - delivered by email

-Join the 13,000+ readers on our mailing list to get useful local information and thoughtful journalism in your inbox every week for free.
+Join the 37,000 readers on our mailing list to get good quality journalism and useful local information in your inbox every week for free.
 You can also become a paying member to support us and get all our newsletters.

-Run from our small office on St Ann’s Square, The Mill is for people who want a new kind of local news and don’t have the patience for pop-up ads and endless scrolling on social media.
+Run from our small office on St Ann’s Square, The Mill is for people who want to read local news without endless pop-up ads or misleading “clickbait” headlines.
 Our newsletters recommend local events, keep you up to date on what’s happening in Greater Manchester and investigate important stories in politics, education, business and culture.
 Read some of our best long reads here.

 We believe in the power of proper reporting and good writing rather than chasing clicks, and we particularly focus on giving our readers the context they need to understand what’s really going on.
 We know people are inundated with information so we purposely focus on offering quality rather than quantity.
 Join our list now.

 How it works

-The Mill Weekly is free - just sign up to our mailing list below and you will get one original story from us every week, plus our Monday news briefing which rounds up the most important stories in Greater Manchester and recommends great things to do.
+Some of our journalism is free.
+Just sign up to our mailing list below and you will get one original story from us every week, plus our Monday news briefing which rounds up the most important stories in Greater Manchester and recommends great things to do.

-The Mill Daily is for Mill members, who pay £7-a-month (or just £1.40 a week if they subscribe for a year) and receive our stories in their inboxes 5 days a week.
+Mill members get everything we publish.
+They pay £7-a-month (or just £1.40 a week if they subscribe for a year) and receive our stories in their inboxes four days a week.
 Members also join our discussion threads, contribute to our reporting and support our growth as we build a new home for high-quality journalism in Greater Manchester.
-All our work is funded by our members, so we hope you will consider joining when the time is right for you.

 Click the button below to join our free mailing list or become a paying member of The Mill